 In spring 2001, the University of Delaware Center for Economic Education and Entrepreneurship, the Federal Reserve Bank of Philadelphia, the Delaware Bankers Association, and the Consumer Credit Counseling Service of Maryland and Delaware formed a partnership to provide curriculum resources and teacher training to Delaware high school teachers interested in teaching a semester-long personal finance course.
 Work began in the late spring and early summer of 2001 to develop such a course.
 The course was designed by selecting from the best instructional materials currently available.
 Curriculum resources included in the course approach the teaching of personal finance using basic economic concepts.
 Furthermore, the lessons are flexible enough to allow the resulting course to be taught in many potential high school departments, including social studies, mathematics, family and consumer science, and business.

 In the 2001-2002 school year, the first Keys to Financial Success course was offered as a pilot at a Delaware high school.
-Since then, over 200 teachers in over 85 high schools in Delaware, Pennsylvania, and New Jersey have been trained to teach personal finance using the Keys to Financial Success model.
+Since then, more than 200 teachers in 85-plus high schools in Delaware, Pennsylvania, and New Jersey have been trained to teach personal finance using the Keys to Financial Success model.
 In addition, thousands of high school students have been taught how to make sound financial decisions and manage their personal finances.

 Each summer, the Delaware Council for Economic Education and the Federal Reserve Bank of Philadelphia offer a week-long teacher-training program, taught by the authors of the course’s teacher’s manual, for teachers beginning to use the Keys to Financial Success model.
 This training program, which is offered free of charge to schools committed to offering a Keys to Financial Success course at least once per school year, is an invaluable professional development experience that ensures that new Keys teachers are well prepared to begin teaching the course the following September.